DigitalCrypto/scite-mql/README.md

 - C:\Scite-MQL

-Step 2: Setup your User preferences
+Step 2: Setup your directory junction (symlink)

+Read and follow the steps in the following file to gain access to MQL's Library directory

+- C:\Scite-MQL\other\MQL4\README.TXT

 Step 3: Start the application and have fun!